Shawn-CodeDev/Awesome-Consistency-Diffusion-Visual-Generation/README.md

 # Consistency in Diffusion-Based Visual Generation: A Survey

-### A curated survey companion for consistency in diffusion-based visual generation

 <p>
   <img src="docs/USTC.png" height="92" alt="University of Science and Technology of China" />
   &nbsp;&nbsp;&nbsp;&nbsp;